Community involvement (volunteer hours) for high school students

 The activity can not be commenced until permission has been granted.
 If completed without permission and permission is subsequently denied, the activity or event will not be counted toward the student’s community involvement requirement.

-Record and submit your completed hours with the OCSB Community Involvement Record
+Record and submit your completed hours: The OCSB Community Involvement Record

-From June to August 2020 parents/guardians will be allowed to sign or hours.
-Students should still include the contact information of someone other than a parent who can verify the activity and hours completed.
-Students should submit their Community Involvement Record of summer activities to their school by September 15, 2020.
+Until January 2021, parents/guardians will be allowed to sign for hours.
+Students must still include the contact information of someone other than a parent who can verify the activity and hours completed.
+Students should submit their Community Involvement Record of summer activities to their school when completed.

 Eligible community involvement activities